matrix-org/sliding-sync/docs/Landing.md

 }
 ```

+For those of you who prefer to follow the steps via video, please watch [Getting Ready for Sliding Sync](https://youtu.be/25wkV2ZCSsM) on YouTube.

 Once these steps are complete you will be able to continue on your journey of exploring the very latest that Matrix has to offer!